4sun5bu/Z8001MB/cpm8k/README.md

 $ cd yyy/cpm8k
 $ make
 ```
-If you want to make CP/M disk image,
+If you want to make CP/M disk image and write it on a disk drive,
 ```
 $ make diskimg
 $ sudo dd if=cpm8k.bin of=/dev/sdx
 ```
-**"sdx"** is your device to write the disk image.
+**"sdx"** is your drive to write the disk image.
-To make disk image you need to install cpmtools and modify **/etc/cpmtools/diskdefs**.
+To make CP/M disk image you need to install cpmtools and modify **/etc/cpmtools/diskdefs**.
 Sample disk definition is in the cpm8k directory.
 Be careful with executing **dd**.
 Do not set a wrong disk drive for **"of"**.